Dumsor: Terminology

-The term is derived from two separate words from the Asante Twi, the Akuapem Twi or Fante dialects of the Akan language, dum ('to turn off or quench') and sɔ ('to turn on or to kindle'), and so the term roughly translates as "off-and-on".
-The term has also evolved into dum dum: sɔ no mma ('off and off') because of the increase in the intensity of the power outages.
+The term is derived from two separate words from the Asante, Akuapem, and Fante dialects of the Akan language: dum ('to turn off or quench') and sɔ ('to turn on or to kindle'), and it roughly translates as "off-and-on".
+The term has also evolved into dum dum: sɔ no mma ('off and off') reflecting the increased intensity of power outages..

-In 2018, a new term was coined by the energy minister who referred to the dumsor as dum koraa, as compared to the intermittent power outages now dum so, as the country faces outages.
+In 2018, a new term was coined by the Energy Minister who referred to the dumsor as dum koraa, in contrast to the intermittent outages described as dum so.

-By early 2019, Ghanaians began to experience another wave of a controversial dumsor or load shedding, whose schedule was not published, despite the norm.
-Ghana's Parliament was even divided on how to call it.
-This thus ushered in the term dumsaa: meaning off for a considerably long time or off all the time; supposedly, a superlative form of dumsor.
+By early 2019, Ghanaians began to experience another controversial wave of dumsor or load shedding, whose schedule was not published, despite the norm.
+Ghana's Parliament was even divided on what to call it.
+This thus ushered in the term dumsaa, meaning "off for a considerably long time" or "off all the time", and regarded as a superlative form of dumsor.

 While officials of Ghana's energy sector regulators claimed that dumsaa, the new wave of dumsor, was due to transmission failures, sector analysts believed dumsaa was a matter of gross corporate liquidity mismanagement.